faberNovel/fabernovel-us/consulting-services/evolving-operating-model.markdown

 Successfully capturing internal innovation requires challenging established business models and identifying new ways to grow and improve capabilities- from knowledge sharing to supply chain management.

-**How can an organization evolve the operating model to achieve efficiency, speed and flexibility required in today’s marketplace?**
+**How can an organization evolving the operating model to achieve efficiency, speed and flexibility required in today’s marketplace?**

 FABERNOVEL believes there is a five-step process to defining and prototyping new, scalable operating models: